Holy Shrine Defender

-Holy Shrine Defenders (Persian: مدافعان حرم; Modāfe'ān-e-Haram) is a phrase used by the Iranian government to refer to their advisers and military personnel (including foreign fighters) fighting in Iraq and Syria in defense and protection of Shia peoples and holy shrines often targeted by Sunni fighters.
-The most prominent shrine associated with the mission of the "holy shrine defenders," and to which their presence in Syria is ostensibly dedicated, is the Sayyidah Zaynab Mosque in Damascus.
+Holy Shrine Defenders (Persian: مدافعان حرم; Modāfe'ān-e-Haram) is a phrase used by the Iranian government to refer to their advisers and military personnel (including foreign fighters) fighting in Iraq and formerly Syria in defense and protection of Shia peoples and holy shrines often targeted by Sunni fighters.
+The most prominent shrine associated with the mission of the "holy shrine defenders," and to which their presence in Syria was ostensibly dedicated, is the Sayyidah Zaynab Mosque in Damascus.

 Background

 The term "holy shrine defender" refers to advisers and military personnel who fight on behalf of Iran to defend and protect Shia sites and peoples in Iraq and Syria from groups such as ISIS, and in support of the government of Bashar al-Assad in Syria.
 The term not only includes Iranians, but also Afghan and Pakistani fighters, such as those who fight with Liwa Fatemiyoun or Liwa Zainebiyoun.

 According to Speaker of the Iranian Parliament Ali Larijani, the "holy shrine defenders" guarantee the "security, awareness and dignity of the Iranian people" by fighting against ISIS.
 The term itself begins to appear throughout Iranian media in 2013 in response to the perceived danger facing the Sayyidah Zaynab Mosque from Sunni rebels and an actual shelling of the shrine in July of that year.

 "Holy shrine defenders" is meant to evoke the memory of the Iran–Iraq War, often referred to in Persian as the Holy Defense (دفاع مقدس defā'-e moqaddas), and can further be connected to those fighting on the frontlines against COVID-19 in Iran, known as "health defenders" (مدافعان سلامت modāfe'ān-e salāmat).